 I order asparagus spears which arrive brushed in olive oil and standing in a bristling green bundle so that their heads look like the tops of shrubs in the spring after its rained.

-The only time I was in Amsterdam I took a short cut back to my hotel from a restaurant.
+The only time I was in Amsterdam I took a shortcut back to my hotel from a restaurant.
 It was a fancy restaurant but I left still hungry for something.
 I used the map to plot my shortcut and was deep in the Red Light District before I knew it.
 Dusk had fallen and suddenly men were everywhere and I got nervous and ducked into the first shop with a door open.
 There were three women sitting there in chairs, not dressed particularly sexy and though they didn’t say anything, I could still tell right away that it was not a shop shop, but a girl shop, a sex place.

 They didn’t seem surprised to see me, a woman, standing there as if I wanted what they had, though I had it too.
 I looked around and gave an embarrassed smile and left, walking back to my hotel as fast as I could go.
-I never realized that the prostitutes actually lived in the Red Light District (I always imagined it like a deserted Wild West Town during the daytime) but obviously at least some of them do, because as I walked I could smell the smells of the lives they lived above the red lit windows.
+I never realized that the sex workers actually lived in the Red Light District (I always imagined it like a deserted Wild West Town during the daytime) but obviously at least some of them do, because as I walked I could smell the smells of the lives they lived above the red lit windows.
 I could smell unidentified meat cooking, and the mineral smell of ancient pipes that stained the old buildings with their sweat.

 The waiter asks if there will be anything else.
-I send him a way with an order for a cappuccino and an apple tarte tatin, and a folded over napkin for the woman.
+I send him away with an order for a cappuccino and an apple tarte tatin, and a folded over napkin for the woman.

 Yes you could, it says.
+With a smiley.

 The best part of eating alone is not having to negotiate over, or share, dessert.
 I enjoy the way the espresso cuts the stickiness of the caramelized apple.

 The waiter hovers; I look up.
-A generous pour of port, breathes alcohol and fruit into my flushed face.
+A generous pour of port breathes alcohol and fruit into my flushed face.
 “From the gentleman,” he gestures and I look up to catch pinstripe’s smiling nod.
 I lift the glass and wink at his scowling wife.